diem/website/docs/core/life-of-a-transaction.md

 ![Figure 1.7 Storage](/img/docs/storage.svg)
 <small className="figure">Figure 1.7 Storage</small>

 The storage component persists agreed upon blocks of transactions and their execution results.
-A block/set of transactions (which includes transaction T~N~) will be saved via storage when:
+A block/set of transactions (which includes transaction T<sub>N</sub>) will be saved via storage when:

 * There is agreement between more than 2f+1 of the validators participating in consensus on all of the following:
     * The transactions to include in a block.